 1. Split and define job responsabilities

 The Segregation of Duties (SOD) is one way of ensuring that an employee doesn’t have complete control of the procurement process.
 Involving several people in accomplishing and validating tasks helps prevent fraud and errors.
 For example, it becomes impossible for a single individual to create false supplier invoices, or to fraudulently edit banking account information.
 Auditors like to focus on SOD because it is a simple way to control supplier risk.

 2. Build workflows for each procurement scenario

-3. Set up banking information modification under maximum supervision.
+3. Put banking information edits under maximum surveillance

-The best way to do this is to set up a centralized vendor data management tool, where only specific users would have read/write access to this sensitive data and a specific workflow before publication in the financial ERP.
+The best way to prevent procurement fraud is to set up a centralized supplier data management tool.
+Only specific users would then have read/write access to this sensitive data.
+These edits should go through a specific validation workflow before publication in the financial ERP.

-4. Authorize payments only to suppliers that are validated
+4. Authorize payments only to suppliers that have been validated

-It has to be done through an activation process.
-It is key not to allow the supplier « ad hoc » creation directly in the ERP.
+Payments should only be authorized to suppliers validated through an activation process.
+It is key not to allow « ad hoc » supplier creation directly in the ERP to prevent procurement fraud.